 In this section, we will briefly discuss how to implement the multigrid V-cycle (Algorithm 6.1) for solving the finite element equation Au = f with $A \in \mathbb{R}^{N \times N}$ (N is usually very large).
 There are a couple of different ways for implementing the multigrid V-cycle algorithm.
-Here we use a matrix-based implementation to allow generality.
+Here we use a matrix-based implementation to allow generality while it might not be an efficient way.

-A sparse matrix data structure
+6.5.1 A sparse matrix data structure